Digital Archive of Indigenous Language Persistence

-DAILP is a community-based digital archive created to support the ongoing creation of indigenous peoples’ knowledge, interpretations, and representations of the past.
-Our selection of handwritten documents in the Cherokee syllabary are sourced from the Kilpatrick Collection at the Beinecke Rare Book and Manuscript Library of Yale University.
-These manuscripts have been translated by Cherokee speakers and thoroughly analyzed and annotated by Cherokee linguists in our collective.
-Moving forward, we hope for DAILP to become a collaborative place for indigenous language learners, speakers, and scholars to translate documents and other media across American Indian languages.
+DAILP is a community-based digital archive created to support indigenous peoples’ knowledge, interpretations, and representations of the past.
+Our collection of Cherokee syllabary documents have been translated by Cherokee speakers and annotated by teams of students, linguists, and Cherokee community members.
+DAILP is currently building a collaborative online space to facilitate communication between indigenous language learners, speakers, and scholars.
+Contributors will be able to interpret documents and other media housed in our partner libraries and museums.